Myth 10: He Wouldn’t Cheat or Watch Porn if You Gave Him More Sex

 There aren’t any acceptable reasons for cheating, just excuses.

 Of course, there are some people who will blame you for your spouse’s cheating.
-Yet those same people—if Christian—would not say, “Your spouse has a right to have sex with others if you sin.”
-If your spouse cheats because they need to see themselves in the eyes of a new adoring love, they need to go to counseling and figure out what’s going on.
+Yet those same people-if Christian-would not say, “Your spouse has a right to have sex with others if you sin.”
+If your spouse cheats because they need to see themselves in the eyes of a new adoring love, they need to go to counseling and deal with their insecurities.

 A single slip might be repaired, but it takes hard work, and the unfaithful spouse must be committed to transparency and investing in the relationship.
 You can’t make it happen by yourself.